Proto:Daikatana (Windows)/Milestone 2/Sound

 A series of sounds that start with “warp” can be found in the sounds\misc folder.
 There is already sounds for a teleporter that are used in the game, so it doesn't fit as sounds for being teleported.
 It could be sounds for a very early version of the “traveling through time” sequences that play between episodes in the final version.

 A sound regarding lava named “inlava” can be found in sounds\misc.
-This is never used in the pre-alpha because there is no lava in any of the included maps.
+These are never played due to the sounds not being cached.

 A sound folder named “special” can be found.
 It appears to be a collection of environmental sounds, such as gears moving or a rope snapping.

 A sound folder named “ambiance” is filled to the brim with unused ambient sounds for levels.
 There doesn't seem to be a way to determine what time period each sound file was supposed to fit in because of how generic they are.

 There is an interesting sound mixed with the others named “deathmonk”.
 It appears that the Priest in Episode 3 was supposed to be killed at one time.
 Why its in the folder for ambient sounds is unknown.

 A complete set of sounds of doors opening for all the episodes exists in data\sounds\doors.
 Only a handful of them are actually used in the Pre-Alpha, but more are used in Milestone 2.

 There are several early voiceclips of Superfly and Mikiko speaking in levels.
 All of the voiceclips can be downloaded at File:Predaivoices.rar.